-The graduating student must be nominated by his or her respective program.
+The graduating student must be nominated by his or her program or mentor.

 The student will be selected by accomplishments in the following areas:

-- Educational merit - Contributions made to TTUHSC and its students - Contributions made to the student's department - Contributions made to the student's laboratory - Receipt of research funding and/or scholarships - Community service - Other awards received - Attend GSBS Convocation and HSC Commencement
+- Educational merit (e.g. GPA, coursework, course load, etc.) - Contributions made to TTUHSC and its students - Contributions made to the student's department - Contributions made to the student's laboratory - Contributions made to the scientific discipline evidence by peer reviewed publications and meeting presentations - Receipt of research funding and/or scholarships - Community service - Other awards received - Attends GSBS Convocation and HSC Commencement - Each applicant will be asked to submit a complete C.V./resume; two letters of recommendation; and a brief narrative describing the accomplishments they have made during their graduate career.